-To continually comply with the law, and always maintain corporate conduct in line with generally accepted morals and societal expectations, Lawson maintains and refines its rules related to compliance and conducts compliance training on a regular basis through e-learning and group training by job type.
-As for its code of conduct, Lawson has established the Lawson Code of Ethics, the Lawson Corporate Conduct Charter, etc., and included them in the Lawson Group C&R Handbook, which has been distributed and made available to all employees, thus ensuring appropriate operations across the entire Group.
+To continually comply with the law, and always maintain corporate conduct in line with generally accepted morals and societal expectations, Lawson maintains and refines its rules related to compliance.
+Along with that, The Company has established The Group Code of Conduct as its code of conduct, published them in the "Lawson Group C&R Handbook," Lawson Group Human Rights Policy, Lawson Group Purchasing Policy, and distributed the handbook to all employees in an effort to thoroughly disseminate its content with the aim of ensuring the propriety of business operations across the Group.